The most complete list of brown vegetables, EVER. From pictures, fun facts, taste, and how to cook them, we got you covered. 😉🤎

 A bunch of parsnips in a farmer's market.

-Fun fact(s): They look like carrots, but they are not exactly carrots, and it’s definitely different from yellow carrots (which I included in my post of 20 Yellow Vegetables here).
+Fun fact(s): They look like carrots, but they are not exactly carrots, and it’s definitely different from yellow and red carrots (which I included in my post of 20 Yellow Vegetables and 25 Red Vegetables).
 Anyways, parsnips were used as a sweetener before beet and cane sugar became widely available in Europe.

 Taste and Texture: Parsnips have a sweet, nutty flavor with a tender yet slightly fibrous texture.